syncfusion-content/blazor-docs/blazor/diagram/style.md

 ![SymbolPalette Hover in Blazor Diagram](images/SymbolPaletteHover.gif)

-## How to customize the symbolpalette when symbol is selected
+## How to customize the symbol palette when symbol is selected

 To change the appearance of the symbol palette when a symbol is selected, use the following CSS code: